SabeloMkhwanzi/bubbleStreamr/README.md

 </p>

  <h3 align="center">
- BubbleStreamr - A decentralized live streaming platform for social, content Creators
+ BubbleStreamr - A decentralized social, content live streaming platform.
 </h3>
 <p align="center">
 Engaging with your audience in real time.
 The platform allows you to host and stream your content, and a best way to monetization your brand.